St Isaac the Syrian: Wonder and Amazement

 The Dwelling of God

 St Isaac was addressing monks, but his teachings can be adapted to the modern laity.
 Reading, or more precisely, contemplating Holy Scripture was central to his spiritual method.
 He stressed that one had to prepare oneself by prayer, and to read Scripture in a state of stillness.
 This all the more significant for us today, being contrary to the modern idea that anyone can just sit down and read Scripture like any other literature.
+If we admit a need for preparation it is only intellectual preparation.
+St Isaac says that the preparation which counts is the preparation of our entire person: our being.
 Scripture is not literature, it is revelation.
-How we read it depends on our state.
+How we read it depends on our being state at the time.

 By conforming our life to the divine, the higher becomes a pattern for the lower; the body changes from being a servant of carnal and intention into a vessel of the divine.
 St Isaac writes: “By stillness of the body and ceasing from this world, solitaries imagine the true stillness and the withdrawal from nature which will occur at the end of the corporeal world.
 By means of the mind, they are united with the world of the spirit.
 By means of meditation they are involved in the expanse above.
 Thus, symbolically, they remain continually in the future reality” (Hansbury, 18-20).